JOJ0/discodos/sphinx/source/MANUAL.md

 If for some reason you can't complete the run (connection problems, having to switch of your computer, ...) you can resume the process at a later time.
 DiscoDOS spits out regularly how many tracks have been matched already and how many are to be done.
 This will resume the matching at track number 2500 in your collection:

-`dsc import -zz --resume 2500`
+`dsc import brainz --resume 2500`

 The "*Brainz match process" currently adds the following data to releases:

 - Release MusicBrainz ID (Release MBID)
 - weblink to the MusicBrainz release

-and the following data to tracks:
+and the following data to tracks (if available):

 - BPM
 - key